spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ![Delete cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_delete-cluster.png))

-You will be prompted to type in the cluster name to confirm the delete action.
-Type in the cluster name to proceed with the delete step.
+A dialog appears.
+Input the cluster name to confirm the delete action.
 The deletion process takes several minutes to complete.

 Repeat the same steps for the other cluster.

 Once the cluster is deleted, navigate to the left **Main Menu** and click on **Profiles**.

 Find the cluster profile you created named with the pattern `[cloud provider]-profile`.
 Click on the **three-dot Menu** to display the **Delete** button.
 Select **Delete** and confirm the selection to remove the cluster profile.
 Make sure you delete both versions of this profile.

-Repeat the same steps to the delete the second cluster profile name with the pattern `[cloud provider]-profile-api`.
+Repeat the same steps to the delete the cluster profile named with the pattern `[cloud provider]-profile-api`.

 </TabItem>